Posted on

 Follow the rules

 Angela believes strongly in policy, protocol, and “the rules”.
-Make sure your email copy follows all applicable laws and best practices regarding privacy, transparency, spam, and marketing.
+Make sure your email marketing sequences follows all applicable laws and best practices regarding privacy, transparency, spam, and marketing.
 Carefully review any company policies to guarantee your content is compliant before distributing.

 PAS, AIDA, and Dwight Schute’s sales magic

 Dwight Schrute knows how to sell.
 You can also outsell your competitors by following his tips.
-His unorthodox methods, and sometimes cringe-worthy antics in The Office, provide valuable insights into writing persuasive email copy.
+His unorthodox methods, and sometimes cringe-worthy antics in The Office, provide valuable insights into writing persuasive email marketing sequences.
 He uses two proven sales techniques: PAS (Problem Agitate Solution) and AIDA.

 PAS: create a problem, stir things up, and save the day